 The SERU survey provides actionable information for faculty, staff and administrators.
 These data can also serve as indicators of academic program and institutional effectiveness, and SERU results can be compared across SERU participating institutions to make peer comparisons within academic departments or units.

-2022 Survey Administration
+2024 Survey Administration

-The 2022 SERU administration is scheduled to launch on March 15, 2022, and run through the remainder of the spring semester.
+The 2024 SERU administration is scheduled to launch on March 12, 2024, and run through May 31.

 Historical Response Rates for the U of M